Butt welding: Common uses

-Metal butt welding is best performed with MIG or TIG welding applications due to their natural ability to connect two pieces of metal together.
+Butt welding is best performed with MIG or TIG welding applications due to their natural ability to connect two pieces of metal together.
 Using different types of welding electrodes for the welder will determine the properties of the weld such as its resistance against corrosion and strength.
 Electrodes conduct current through the metal being welded in order join the two pieces.
 The metal determines the type of welding that is required.
 The electrodes are either heavily or lightly coated.
 For the heavily coated electrodes are commonly used in structural welding because they are much stronger and corrosion resistant.
 The lightly coated electrodes are not as structurally sound.
 Butt welding is performed with the Arc, TIG, or MIG welder held at a slight angle the weld if the weld is laying flat in order to achieve the least amount of porosity in the weld and also to increase the weld's strength.
 Fillet welding make up about 80 percent of the connection despite being weaker than butt welds.
 The reason it is used more often is because fillet welds offer more room for error with much larger tolerances.
 Fillet welding is not a type of butt weld despite its similarities.

-Butt welding plastic

-A butt welding machine, commonly referred to as a poly welder or fusion machine, is required to heat polyethylene pipe segments under pressure for a period of time.
-To perform a butt weld correctly and consistently, you will require a butt welding machine capable of aligning the elements to be welded, shaving their ends smooth and parallel, uniformly melting the ends of the pipe under various pressures, then pushing the ends together at a controlled pressure for a specific period.
-A correctly performed butt weld on plastic pipe will create a bond far stronger than the segments themselves.
-Uses of the poly material has grown significantly in recent years due to its light weight, cost-effective production and ability to last 100+ years underground.
-Butt welding on plastic is done to create pipe systems typically used in water distribution and gas networks.